Integrating Remedy applications with BMC Digital Workplace Catalog

 - (Linux) /opt/bmc/ARSystem/log/remoteaction.log

-- To troubleshoot issues with the approval engine, log onto the AR System server and go to the approval log (which must be enabled):
+- To troubleshoot issues with the approval engine, log in to the AR System server and examine the approval log (which must be enabled):

 - (Windows) C:\Program Files\BMC Software\ARSystem\arserver\db\arapprov.log